 - Overnight camps

 *These lists for eligible and non-eligible expenses are not all-inclusive.

 Other Dependent Care FSA Considerations

 In addition to having a basic understanding of eligible expenses, the following information can be useful when considering a DCAP.

 Signing up for a Dependent Care FSA

 You can enroll in a DCAP during two specific windows.
-The first is during your company’s annual enrollment period (generally sometime between October and December).
+The first is during your company’s annual enrollment period.
+Open enrollments generally take place sometime between October and December.
 The other is if you experience an approved “life event,” that allows for mid-year enrollment.
 This can include marriage, divorce, a legal separation, birth of a child, adoption of a child, or other changes that could impact your need for dependent care.

 Annual contribution limits